 Don’t ignore a toothache!
 Tooth pain is your body’s way of saying something is wrong.
 If you have a persistent toothache, schedule an appointment with our tooth fillings dentist as soon as possible.

 If our emergency dentist finds a cavity, he may recommend a dental filling to restore the tooth.
-Call our dentist office in cavity filling or continue reading to learn more about how a tooth filling can help restore your smile.today if you suspect you need a
+Call our office today if you suspect you need a cavity filling or continue reading to learn more about how a tooth filling can help restore your smile.

 Questions For Our Tooth Fillings Dentist